kelvin-olaiya/kelvin-olaiya/README.md

 I also study percussion instruments at the [Cesena Conservatory of Music](https://www.conservatoriomaderna.it/).

 The beauty of Math & Physics fascinates me.
-My curiosity has no horizon and it's attracted by ingegnous technologies.
+My curiosity has no horizon and it's attracted by ingenious technologies.
 At the moment my main interest is exploring DevOps methotologies.

 I'd like to become a software engineer but still being open to other fields of computer science.